Tiger-cmd-sourse/Automatic-Backup-System/README.md

 Define the Source path and Destination path in the bash script

+Add username and password of the server you want to backup

 Copy the script and save it in as .sh file

 Use chmod +x to give executable privileges